bradthomasbrown/tiktaalik/atman.md

 basically anything you'd be moving around and interacting with is going to be an iterable

 iterableIterators are nicer to use, but not everything is one of those

+lots of progress (in a sense none at all) zipWith takes a binary operator and two iterables and applies ZipList.pure takes any value and creates a generator that endlessly produces that value